fz172/fanfly/_posts/2024-03-09-rivet-filling.md

 I decided to give trim motor a try even though the instruction recommended to wait until the airplane is painted.

 To install the trim motor to the elevator, I needed to first connect a push rod to the motor using a clevis pin and a cotter pin.
 And of course I broke the cotter pin when trying to bend it.
-I over bent the cotter pin and it immdiately showed a crack at the bend.
+I over bent the cotter pin and it immediately showed a crack at the bend.
 So I removed it using a flash cutter and ordered some replacement on Aircraft Spruce.
 I will try again when I receive the replacement I guess.